 Latin America today is an appealing, diverse and exciting region which is emerging as an important and fashionable destination for travellers.
-Peru and Brazil have been leading the way for some years, closely followed by Argentina and Chile.
+Peru has been leading the way for some years, closely followed by Chile, Brazil and Argentina.

 The last couple of decades have seen extraordinary economic and social development and progress throughout Central and South America.
 The old image of the region, of civil wars, military governments, inefficient economies, the threats of coups, counter-coups and cocaine production, is at last beginning to disappear.
 Concerns and worries remain, of course (the drugs wars in Mexico and the destruction of the rainforest, to name but two) but on the whole Latin American countries are now generally regarded positively.